Why and what do we study?

 What it is and which codes we succumb to openly, as well as covertly, in our formations on the job.

 How to be a good leader depending on the situation and to lead change as well as reconciliate to solve conflicts.
+And how organizations have been formed throughout history.

 NATIONAL COMMUNITY CHANGE